sarthakbhagia/LLM-Assisted-Cloud-Incident-Response-AWS-SBG/PROJECT_SPEC.md

 - Keep prompts and runbooks in version control as plain files (`prompts.py`, `/knowledge_base/*.md`) so changes are diffable for the paper's methodology section
 - Do NOT skip the Phase 6.5 verification step or the failure-mode logging to save time — these are the paper's actual novel contribution, not optional polish.
 A working demo without these is a class project; with these, it's a publishable result.
 - Do NOT provision Bedrock Knowledge Bases / OpenSearch Serverless anywhere in this project, including via the console's "quick create" option — it auto-provisions an OpenSearch Serverless collection with a real cost floor even when idle, and deleting the Knowledge Base does not delete the underlying collection
+- The Phase 8 dashboard Lambda/IAM role must be strictly read-only (DynamoDB `GetItem`/`Query` and S3 `GetObject` only) — it must never be granted permissions that could approve, remediate, or otherwise mutate incident state.
+The dashboard visualizes the pipeline; it is never part of it.

 ---